Painting Your Floor with Chalk Paint. This is How it Works!

 Depending on the material, many floors can be painted very well.
 Of course, there are a few things to bear in mind.

-• Painting wooden floors such as parquet and floorboards is quite straightforward.
-If you want to paint with a light colour shade, you may need to prime with Stainblock, depending on the condition of the floor.
+- Painting wooden floors such as parquet and floorboards is fairly straightforward.
+If you want to paint with a light colour shade, a primer with Stainblock is required, depending on the condition of the floor.
 You can see the exact procedure below in the instructions.

-• Plastic floors such as laminate, vinyl and PVC can usually be painted well.
-However, very new PVC floors often release plasticisers.
-These can cause the varnish not to cure properly.
-The only thing that helps is to try it out: simply paint an inconspicuous area and see if the paint hardens well.
+- Plastic flooring such as laminate, vinyl and PVC can usually also be painted well.
+However, PVC floors often release plasticisers.
+These can lead to the varnish not hardening properly.
+The only thing to do is to try it out: simply paint an inconspicuous area and see if the paint hardens well.

-• Tiled and stone floors, such as those found in the laundry room, can also be painted very well.
-Terracotta tiles and other impregnated materials are an exception.
+- Tile and stone floors, such as those found in laundry rooms, can also be painted very well.
+Terracotta tiles and other impregnated materials are an exception here.
 Unfortunately, paint does not adhere to the protective layer, which usually consists of wax.
 If the tiles have been treated with care products with an impregnating effect, this can also lead to problems with the adhesion of the paint.

-You can find the exact procedure for painting your floor tiles in our DIY instructions on painting tiles.
+You can find the exact procedure on how best to paint your floor tiles in our DIY guide on painting tiles.

-• Linoleum is a natural product made of linseed oil and fillers and is therefore a special case.
-It is often maintained with a wax coating, on which water-based varnishes simply do not hold.
+- Linoleum is a natural product made from linseed oil and fillers and is therefore a special case.
+It is often treated with a wax coating, on which water-based varnishes simply do not adhere.
 If you try to remove the wax coating by thorough cleaning or sanding, you may also dissolve the linoleum.
-The only thing that helps is trial and error.
+Only trial and error will help.
 It worked very well for us with old, rather unkempt linoleum.

-• Cork flooring can be varnished or natural.
-Depending on how the cork is treated, the procedure changes.
+- Cork flooring can be varnished or natural.
+The procedure changes depending on how the cork is treated.

-• It is also possible to paint an OSB floor.
-If it is already painted, you can simply paint it.
+- It is also possible to paint an OSB floor.
+If it is already varnished, you can simply paint it.

-• Concrete floors can be painted.
-Depending on the surface and the stress, you can paint it with a concrete primer beforehand so that the paint is sufficiently resilient and the floor does not soak up too much paint.
+- Concrete floors can be painted well.
+Depending on the substrate and wear and tear, you can paint it with a concrete primer beforehand so that the paint is sufficiently resilient and the floor does not absorb too much paint.

-• If you have an unsightly cellar floor that urgently needs a new coat of paint, you can also use our floor paints for it.
-Cement and tiles can also be painted with our tile paint.
-Here you will also find the exact steps in the instructions.
+- If you have an unsightly basement floor that urgently needs new paint, you can also use our floor paints for this.
+Cement and tiles can also be painted over with our tile paint.
+You can also find the exact steps in the instructions.

-Which primer, which varnish and which sealer are suitable can be found in the table below.
+You can find out which primer, which varnish and which topcoat are suitable in the table below.

-You want to paint your stair treads at the same time?
+Want to paint your steps at the same time?
 Then take a look at our instructions for painting stairs.

 Which paint is suitable as floor paint?